Fail over and reprotect Azure VMs between regions

-- Latest (default): This option processes all the data in the Site Recovery service and provides the lowest Recovery Point Objective (RPO).
+- Latest (default): Processes all the data in the Site Recovery service and provides the lowest Recovery Point Objective (RPO).

-- Latest processed: This option reverts the virtual machine to the latest recovery point that has been processed by Site Recovery service.
+- Latest processed: Reverts the virtual machine to the latest recovery point that has been processed by Site Recovery service.

-- Custom: Use this option to fail over to a particular recovery point.
+- Custom: Fails over to a particular recovery point.
 This option is useful for performing a test failover.

-Select Shut down machine before beginning failover if you want Site Recovery to attempt to do a shutdown of source virtual machines before triggering the failover.
+Select Shut down machine before beginning failover if you want Site Recovery to attempt to do a shutdown of source VMs before triggering the failover.
 Shutdown helps to ensure no data loss.
 Failover continues even if shutdown fails.
 Site Recovery does not clean up the source after failover.

 Follow the failover progress on the Jobs page.

 After the failover, validate the virtual machine by logging in to it.
 If you want to go another recovery point for the virtual machine, then you can use Change recovery point option.

 Once you are satisfied with the failed over virtual machine, you can Commit the failover.
 Committing deletes all the recovery points available with the service.
-The Change recovery point option is no longer available.
+You won't now be able to change the recovery point.